 Bracket and odds

-Arkansas had the best run for a 3 seed last year, making it all the way to the Elite 8 before falling to eventual National Champion Baylor.
+Arkansas had the best run for a 3 seed in 2021, making it all the way to the Elite 8 before falling to eventual National Champion Baylor.
 Abilene Christian could not pull off a second straight miracle as it fell to 11-seed UCLA in the second round.

 The coronavirus pandemic caused the shutdown of the 2020 NCAA tournament.
 In the 2019 tournament, No. 3 seeds went 4-0 with American Athletic Conference champion Houston (-12) rolling over Sun Belt champ Georgia State, 84-55.
 Big Ten co-regular season champion Purdue (-12.5) squeezed out a cover over Conference USA champion Old Dominion 61-48, while co-Big 12 regular season champion Texas Tech (-13) shut down Horizon League champion Northern Kentucky, 72-57.
 SEC regular season champion LSU (-6.5) had their hands full with Ivy League champ Yale, but the Volunteers held of for a 79-74 win to make it 3-1 ATS for No. 3 seeds in the opening round.